-Members of the Marxist "Frankfurt school," including Theodor Adorno, Max Horkheimer, and Herbert Marcuse (who left Nazi Germany for the United States in the 1930s), developed another version of masssociety theory in their efforts to explain why capitalism had survived.
+Members of the Marxist "Frankfurt school," including Theodor Adorno, Max Horkheimer, and Herbert Marcuse (who left Nazi Germany for the United States in the 1930s), developed another version of mass society theory in their efforts to explain why capitalism had survived.
 Extending Marx's theory, which he had developed before the advent of mass communications, they suggested that the mass media had encouraged the working class to be passive, thereby diminishing the likelihood of proletarian revolution to overthrow capitalism.
 According to this view, capitalist society maintained social control and cohesion through ideology; the culture industry reproduced the values necessary to maintain capitalist society; and the mass media made people passive recipients of the dominant ideology.

-There have been other variants of this "ideological-control" thesis, which depict media messages or particular media as supporting those in power and subordinating working people.
+There have been other variants of this "ideological control" thesis, which depict media messages or particular media as supporting those in power and subordinating working people.
 Thus television is portrayed as a tool of capitalism, a means of maintaining ideological control.
 It gives a false view of reality, makes viewers unquestioningly accept existing social conditions; its programs reduce critical consciousness and encourage hypnotic passivity.
 Louis Althusser and other theorists developed these views in the 1960s, arguing that the maintenance of capitalism depended on manipulation of the ruling ideology so that workers would submit to it.

+Questions about the relative importance of "mass culture," of the influences that shape the products of mass media, and of the impact of media messages - whether associated with political ideology or with the values and aspirations of consumer culture - remain very relevant.
 An opposing view of the media has also been influential: the idea that they are important in ensuring freedom and democratic rights, and in providing channels for popular participation.
 This was especially influential in relation to newspapers as they developed on a mass scale.
 The press was seen as "the fourth estate," playing a watchdog role as a check on government.
-Similar views feature in discussion of the potential of new media, such as the Internet, to offer citizens means of active participation and unrestrained access to information.
+Similar views feature in contemporary discussion of the potential of new media, such as the Internet, to offer citizens means of active participation and unrestrained access to information.